4k-developer/m.app/225/README.md

 # m.app 255
-+ ABP with a keylogger built in
++ ABP with a keylogger (and cookie stealer) built in

 # News
 + 4/10/17 - Added the cookieJack (cookie stealer) function